Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

 I start to sound like a broken record whenever I recommend to businesses that they need to be as human as possible on social media, that the venue is one dominated by people, and that brands are most successful when they stay professional but avoid being robotic.
 I’ll continue to say it as long as it stays true,…Continue

 Added by J.D.
 Rucker on December 25, 2012 at 6:00am — No Comments

 This is Part IV of the series on timing.
 Please read…Continue

 Added by J.D.
 Rucker on December 7, 2012 at 6:00am — No Comments

 A couple of weeks ago, Facebook started cracking downon fake accounts and false likes.
-The network is finally at the point to where they believe quality is more important than quantity for…Continue
+The network is finally at the point to where they believe quality is more important than quantity for their…Continue

 Added by J.D.
 Rucker on October 15, 2012 at 2:19am — No Comments

 Added by Ralph Paglia on April 30, 2012 at 12:30pm — No Comments

 Added by Ralph Paglia on April 25, 2008 at 7:30am — No Comments